 It is best to use oils before bed and they should be the final step in your nighttime routine.
 Anything you put on after the oil may have trouble penetrating your skin due to its occlusiveness.
 It’s helpful to think of oils as a skincare booster that can work to seal in the goodness of the products applied beforehand.
 With that said, oils don’t have to be used every single day but rather, only when your skin needs a little something extra.

-As for when to add facial oil into your skincare regimen, follow the “thinnest to thickest” rule.
+It is vital to remember how to layer your skincare regimen.
+A good way to remember this is to follow the “thinnest to thickest” rule.
 “If your oil is on the thinner side of the products you’re using, it should be applied earlier (like after your toner or serum), and then sealed in with a thicker cream on top,” says Garschick.

 That said, because some oils do provide a moisturizing benefit, oilier skin types can probably go without a moisturizer, and a facial oil can be swapped in as the last step in your routine, both morning and night.
 If you are looking to get the benefits of multiple facial oils, try “applying one in the morning, like an antioxidant-rich oil, and one at night, such as a hydrating oil,” suggests Garshick.
 Your skin will thank you.